bentan4853563/AmazHub/_portfolio/bgsf-com.md

     - "Slim"
     - "Figma"
 ---
-BG Staffing, a premier web platform created by Brave Dev World, embodies our excellence in the fintech and web app development sector.
+BG Staffing, a premier web platform created by AmazHub, embodies our excellence in the fintech and web app development sector.
 Through our collaboration with BG Staffing, we've built a robust online presence that leverages a suite of modern technologies to meet the complex demands of the staffing industry.

 ## BG Staffing: A Technological Confluence for Workforce Solutions
 At the heart of BG Staffing's web presence is a carefully selected stack of technologies orchestrated to enhance user experience and operational efficiency.
-This project is a vivid demonstration of Brave Dev World's ability to integrate various technologies into a cohesive and functional system.
+This project is a vivid demonstration of AmazHub's ability to integrate various technologies into a cohesive and functional system.

 ### Advanced Tech Stack Behind BG Staffing:
 - **Backend Excellence with Laravel & NodeJS**: Employing the robust PHP framework Laravel, combined with the event-driven architecture of NodeJS, we crafted a solid backend that ensures reliability and scalability.